For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Many supermarkets now offer their own versions of popular takeaways.
 You can buy everything packed up in a box, ready to stick in the microwave or oven when you get home.

 They're much cheaper than a real takeaway but are almost as tasty and more convenient.
-Whether you prefer Indian, Chinese or Italian, you'll find a wide range of choices.
+Whether you prefer Indian, Chinese or Italian food, you'll find a range of choices.

-Marks and Spencer regularly runs a 'Dine In For 2' deal that will get you a main course, side dish, dessert and a bottle of wine for around £12.
+Marks and Spencer regularly runs a 'Dine In For 2' deal that gets you a main course, side dish and starter or dessert for £12.
 Plus, it should be enough to serve two people.
-Posher than a takeaway, and probably cheaper too.

 If you want to get food from a supermarket quickly, you could always try same-day grocery delivery apps.